 All students returning from a leave of absence must apply for Readmission.
-If the leave of absences has been more than 6 years, over-aged credits will be reviewed for validity.
+If the leave of absence has been over six years, over-aged credits will be reviewed for validity.
 A graduate student wishing to be readmitted must complete the Application for Readmission to the Graduate School form.